Dhyanesh-Panchal/OS_revision_and_linux_commands/Concepts/BIOS.md

         - Timer
         - Interrupt controller
 3. **Look for a Boot device**: The BIOS searches for bootable device based on the boot priority order.
 The first device with the valid **boot sector** is selected.
-4. **boot loader**: Loading the Bootloader.
+4. **Boot loader**: Loading the Bootloader.
 If the selected boot device has a valid boot sector:
     - BIOS loads the first sector (512 bytes) of the disk (MBR - Master Boot Record) into RAM.
     - BIOS passes control to the bootloader (located in the MBR or EFI partition).
     - The bootloader is responsible for loading the operating system.
+    - Linux systems uses `GRUB` while macs uses `boot.efi`.
 5. **Kernel Load**: The Bootloader loads the OS kernel.

 6. **Kernel executes `systemd`** and system service starts.